-Section/Part Marks Section I Objective Response questions Questions may require candidates to refer to the stimulus booklet and to apply geographical skills and tools 25 There will be approximately five short-answer questions.
-Questions may contain parts There will be approximately 12 items in total.
-Questions may require candidates to refer to the stimulus booklet and to apply geographical skills and tools.
-35 There will be three extended response questions, one question for each of the syllabus topics.
-Candidates will be required to answer two questions.
-The expected length of each response will be around six pages of an examination writing booklet (approximately 800 words).
-Questions may require candidates to refer to the stimulus booklet.
-40 100
+Section/Part Marks Section I 15 Objective Response questions Questions may require candidates to refer to the stimulus booklet and to apply geographical skills and tools 15 Section II There will be 4-6 short-answer questions.
+Questions may contain parts There will be 10-14 items in total There will be at least one item, worth 5-8 marks, that requires integration of knowledge from more than one focus area.
+Questions may require students to refer to the stimulus booklet and to apply geographical skills and tools.
+45 There will be one structured extended-response question on EITHER Rural and urban places OR Ecosystems and global biodiversity The structured extended-response question will have two or three parts.
+The question may require students to refer to the stimulus booklet and to apply geographical skills and tools.
+20 There will be one unstructured extended-response question on EITHER Rural and urban places OR Ecosystems and global biodiversity (whichever focus area is not examined in Section III).
+The question may require students to refer to the stimulus booklet.
+20 100